 Opening Hours: Mon to Fri 5 pm to 2 am, Sat & Sun 6 pm to 2 am

 Outdoor Seating/Garden: There is a small beer garden at the rear of the bar with 6 to 8 tables.
-Sometimes hold BBQ evenings during the summer.
+Sometimes holds BBQ evenings during the summer.

-This is a recently opened hip cafe/bar/restaurant right on the corner of Strossmayerovo Náměstí in the Letna District of Prague.
+Cobra is a hip cafe/bar/restaurant right on the corner of Strossmayerovo Náměstí in the Letna district of Prague.
 They have DJs every Friday and Saturday night.
-Currently (May 2018) in Prague this is the place to be and a Tabor beer only costs 39 CZK.
+They have Bad Flash beer on tap.
+Their daily lunch specials are very good.

 Address: Milady Horákové 688/8, Holešovice, 170 00 Prague 7.